A support theorem for Hilbert schemes of planar curves, II: Background

 where $\nu:\rC^{\nu}\to \rC$ the normalization morphism, it follows easily that the generalized Jacobian $J_{\rC}$ is an extension of an abelian variety of dimension $g^{\nu}(\rC)$ (namely the Jacobian of the normalization $\rC^{\nu}$) by an affine algebraic group of dimension equal to $\delta^a(\rC)$.

 We use $\LL$ to mean ``whatever incarnation of the Lefschetz motive is appropriate''.
-That is, if we are discussing ungraded vector spaces in the presence of weights, e.g. the K group of mixed Hodge structures or of continuous $\hat{\ZZ}$ representations over $\Qlbar$, we mean a one dimensional vector space twisted by $(-1)$.
-If we are working with graded vector spaces, i.e. in the derived category of the above rather than the K group, we mean a one dimensional vector space, twisted by $(-1)$, and placed in cohomological degree $2$, e.g. $\LL=\Qlbar(-1)[-2]$.
+That is, if we are discussing ungraded vector spaces in the presence of weights, e.g. the K-group of mixed Hodge structures or of continuous $\hat{\ZZ}$ representations over $\Qlbar$, we mean a one dimensional vector space twisted by $(-1)$.
+If we are working with graded vector spaces in the presence of weights, i.e. in the derived category of the above rather than the K-group, we mean a one dimensional vector space, twisted by $(-1)$, and placed in cohomological degree $2$, e.g. $\LL=\Qlbar(-1)[-2]$.
 In the Grothendieck ring of varieties $\LL$ is the class of the affine line.